PowerPole® Modular Connectors (5 red + 5 black + 10 contacts)

 We have a suitable crimping tool available.

-Bulk pack of 30A connectors available too!
+Bulk packs of connectors available too!

 Don't risk destroying your radio by connecting the battery using crocodile clips.